 So, you’ve decided that your company needs a new website, something more user friendly, works across mobile devices and is easy for you to maintain with minimal fuss but you’re not sure how much it will cost or even worse you want to pay as little as possible.

-So, you jump onto google and type in “web design Birmingham cheap” – in fact it gets suggested by Google as a popular search term so there are others out there thinking exactly the same!
+So, you jump onto google and type in “web design Birmingham cheap” – in fact it gets suggested by Google as a popular search term so there are others out there thinking and searching for exactly the same!

 Whilst it may seem like a good idea to get your website designed for as little as possible there’s a whole dark side to this and many many pitfalls that you open yourself out to by looking for the cheapest possible solution.